MIT-LCP/mimic-website/content/mimicdata/waveforms.md

 [menu]
   [menu.main]
-    parent = "MIMIC data"
+    parent = "Data details"

 +++

 # Waveforms vs. clinical data

 This website provides documentation for the MIMIC-III Clinical Database.
 A separate, complementary resource named the "MIMIC-III Waveform Database" contains high resolution waveforms and numerics (second by second derived values from the waveforms).

 The clinical data can be accessed through PhysioNetWorks as detailed on the [getting started](/gettingstarted/access) pages.
 The waveform data can be accessed directly through PhysioNetBank and requires no log-in (details forthcoming).